johnwcowan/sql-99/docs/appendices/a.rst

 .. include:: ../_include/note.rst

 Remote Database Access (RDA) is a standard for interfacing to databases via some network.
+(It is not to be confused with IBM's Distributed Relational Database Architecture (DRDA).
+RDA and DRDA are both specs for client/server messaging, but are mutually incompatible.
+Several vendors support DRDA.)
 The standards for networks are usually bound up with a hierarchy called the Open Systems Interconnect (OSI) layers, which look like this:

 ::